Here you can find a few things that are good to know about Iceland...

 In Iceland, tipping isn't expected - all bills that you receive already include gratuity, and it is quite unnecessary (and uncommon) to add a tip in Iceland.

 Iceland is a European island midway between North America and mainland Europe.
 Reykjavik is the world's northernmost capital city.
 It is the same distance from New York to Iceland as from New York to Los Angeles.
 Iceland covers an area of 103.000 km2, and is about the size of the state Kentucky (USA).
 This makes it quite roomy for our population of just 300.000 approximately.
 Sixty percent of the population lives in the capital, Reykjavik, as well as its neighboring communities, making it relatively easy to find peaceful solitude.

 Electricity in Iceland is 220 volts, 50 Hz, AC, so converter is needed to use electronic appliances for the US and certain other countries.

 Iceland is a very tech-savvy country with one of the highest rates of Internet usage in the world.
-If you did not bring a computer, you will find internet cafés in the bigger towns and hotels.
-Many restaurants and cafés, especially in Reykjavik, have free wifi access, so if you have a laptop you can get Internet access almost everywhere.
-You will also notice that most hotels, guesthouses, museums, restaurants and cafés have their own websites.
+If you do not bring a computer, you will find internet cafés in the bigger towns and hotels.
+Many restaurants and cafés, especially in Reykjavik, have free Wi-Fi access, so if you have a laptop, you can get Internet access nearly everywhere.
+You will also notice that most hotels, guesthouses, museums, restaurants, and cafés have their own websites.